-Satheesan recently published his findings in a series of blog posts.
-In them, he describes how he analyzed the code behind Proctorio’s extension for the Chrome web browser and found that the file names associated with the tool’s facial detection function were identical to those published by OpenCV, an open-source computer vision software library.
+Satheesan recently published her findings in a series of blog posts.
+In them, she describes how she analyzed the code behind Proctorio’s extension for the Chrome web browser and found that the file names associated with the tool’s facial detection function were identical to those published by OpenCV, an open-source computer vision software library.

 On its website, Proctorio claims that it uses “proprietary facial detection” technology.
 It also says that it uses OpenCV products, although not which products or what for.
 When Motherboard asked the company whether it uses OpenCV’s models for facial recognition, Meredith Shadle, a spokesperson for Proctorio, did not answer directly.
 Instead, she sent a link to Proctorio’s licenses page, which includes a license for OpenCV.

 “While the public reports don’t accurately capture how our technology works in full, we appreciate that the analyses confirm that Proctorio uses face detection (rather than facial recognition),” Shadle wrote to Motherboard in an email.

 Proctorio also did not answer several questions about the technology, including whether or not the company had fine-tuned the OpenCV models for use in its software.

 The failure of computer vision systems to detect and correctly identify darker-skinned faces is a well-documented issue, and Proctorio’s use of OpenCV’s models has severe ramifications for the students forced to use it.
 Facial recognition and detection software that have been built off of OpenCV have previously been found to be biased.

 Satheesan tested the models against images containing nearly 11,000 faces from the FairFaces dataset, a library of images curated to contain labeled images representative of multiple ethnicities and races.